 - Read the handout "Kids' devotions Wisdom."
 What or who have been your chief sources or models of wisdom in your ministry? - Read the blog post by Israel Galindo, "Leading in an Anxious System: What's a Leader to Do?" (found here).
 The post focuses on how a leader remains differentiated when leading in an anxious system.
 We will discuss the concepts underlying Galindo's advice (much of which is drawn from the realm of Bowen Family Systems Theory) and whether and how you find them applicable to your own situation or situations you have been part of in the past.
-(If you like this post you might also like Galindo's book, Perspectives on Congregational Leadership: Applying Positive Deviance for Effective Leadership [Educational Consultants, 2009]). - Read Steven Snyder, Leadership and the Art of Struggle: How Great Leaders Grow through Challenge and Adversity (San Francisco: Berrett-Koehler, 2013 [available in paperback or Kindle formats]); alternately, you can read the concise published summary by the same title, available in digital format from Amazon (see here).
+(If you like this post you might also like Galindo's book, Perspectives on Congregational Leadership: Applying Positive Deviance for Effective Leadership [Educational Consultants, 2009]). - Read Steven Snyder, Leadership and the Art of Struggle: How Great Leaders Grow through Challenge and Adversity (San Francisco: Berrett-Koehler, 2013 [available in paperback, Kindle, or Audible formats]).
 In the morning session we will focus on chapters 4-7.
 How do we keep our balance/ keep our bearings/ stay differentiated when things get chaotic and so many forces threaten to pull us off course?